With RoadSpoke…Hear this HERE!

 You are about to cross the line… a line of march that lives even today in the minds of Georgians.

-If you were stopped right here on the morning of December 20, 1864 you would encounter tens of thousands of soldiers in Blue.
-You may hear the groans of the suffering, the whinnying of horses and the creak of wagon wheels.
-No doubt there would be smells of breakfast fires commingled with the sweat of men who had been marching for weeks.
+On the morning of December 20, 1864, if you were stopped right here, right where you are driving now, you would encounter tens of thousands of soldiers in Blue.
+No doubt there would be smells of breakfast fires and bacon commingled with the sweat of men who had been marching for weeks.
+You would hear the groans of the suffering, the whinnying of horses and the creak of wagon wheels.
 You would also see bedraggled former slaves who camped nearby under the protection of the Union Army.

 On December 20 in 1864, Union General William Tecumseh Sherman’s troops arrived outside Savannah.
 Sherman’s army had departed Atlanta on November 15 for his so-called March to the Sea.